FAMILY FUN SERVICE

 Every Family member wants a Happy, Healthy, and Helpful family.
 Being a part of a family takes hard work, patience, love, forgiveness, and repentance.

-DISCUSSION: Take a moment and read or talk about Noah and his family building the ark and preparing for their voyage (Genesis 6-8, Moses 8).
-Also Lehi and Sariah and their journey to the promised land (1 Nephi 1-18).
+DISCUSSION.
+Take a moment and read or talk about Noah and his family building the ark and preparing for their voyage (Genesis 6-8, Moses 8).
+Also, talk about Lehi and Sariah and their journey to the promised land (1 Nephi 1-18).
 Both families had to do hard things.

 What are the ways children and youth can create family success?
-Listen to situations of family needs and talk about how they might work together to “scoop” up and fill those needs.
+Listen to situations of family needs in this SCOOP UP FAMILY SUCCESS activity.
+Then share how the family (in those situations) might WORK TOGETHER to fill those needs.

 HOW CAN I HONOR MY FAMILY?